awsdocs/amazon-efs-user-guide/doc_source/manage-fs-access-vpc-peering.md

 **To mount an EFS file system in another VPC using IAM or an access point**

 1. Connect to your EC2 instance:
-   + To connect to your instance from a computer running Mac OS or Linux, specify the \.pem file for your SSH command\.
+   + To connect to your instance from a computer running macOS or Linux, specify the \.pem file for your SSH command\.
 To do this, use the `-i` option and the path to your private key\.
    + To connect to your instance from a computer running Windows, you can use either MindTerm or PuTTY\.
 To use PuTTY, install it and convert the \.pem file to a \.ppk file\.

    For more information, see the following topics in the *Amazon EC2 User Guide for Linux Instances*: